Updated September 25, 2020

 Eligible employers include individuals, taxable corporations, partnerships, non-profit organizations, labour organizations and societies, and registered charities.

-Employers must also have experienced an eligible reduction in revenue, meaning a drop of at least 15% in March 2020, and 30% in April and May 2020 from their business’s “baseline revenue”.
+Employers must also have experienced an eligible reduction in revenue, meaning a drop of at least 15% in March 2020, 30% in April and May 2020, and less than 30% in July, August, September, October and November 2020 from their business’s “baseline revenue”.

 Employers can calculate their monthly “baseline revenue” by using either the revenue earned in the same month in 2019 or the average of the income earned in January and February 2020.
 The employer must use the same method of “baseline revenue” calculation for all claim periods.